Chronic Constipation

 Secondary causes of constipation:

-See your GP to ease your mind, for a referral to see a dietitian and to rule out any serious causes.
+1. See your GP to ease your mind, get a referral to see a dietitian, and rule out any serious causes.

-Move your body, physical activity gets your digestive system moving.
+4. Move your body; physical activity gets your digestive system moving.

 References